cryptowealth-technology/Rotation-Scale-invariant-CNN/README.md

 # Discussion

 * **Pooling**

-  Pooling(Max/Mean) on Direction dimension gives a vagueness to the shape of the pattern.
+  Pooling on Direction dimension gives a vagueness to the shape of the pattern.

-* **Stacked filter**
+* **Deeper?**

-  Since composition of convolution operator is another convolution(another filter on original space), of course you can stack multiple filters.
+  Only harmonic dilated filter are approximately othogonal, stacking filters will ruin the structure.
+But it may give some unexpected results.

 * **Challenge**

   If only part of the image shown in the picture, signal maynot strong enough for filters.
   Need some localization pattern detecting, Which is time domain convolution (traditional one), to detect wave-like pattern.